Introduction

 , please take a look at this introduction to the C2C ecosystem and reach out to our team.

-- Training Video on how to authorize a Teredek Cube.
+- Training video on how to authorize a Teradek Cube.

 The hardware authorization flow is designed to lift as many details as possible off the implementer, and therefore the device UI.
 With this flow, you do not need to worry about: